 This sweet parlor is located inside a giant milk jug, and all the ice cream is hand-made just a few blocks away.
 In the summer, salted Oreo and Mexican chocolate are favorites.
-In the winter, some hits don't even involve ice cream such as pulled pork or mac and cheese inside a savory cones (of the plain, flaxseed, and parmesan garlic variety).
-And for every scoop of ice cream you buy, a three-ounce scoop of rice is donated to different international food charities.
+For every scoop of ice cream you buy, a three-ounce scoop of rice is donated to different international food charities.

 This nonprofit eatery whips up a different breakfast, lunch, and dinner menu daily using simple, minimal, easy-to-say ingredients.
 The atmosphere is casual, but the food is gourmet, and best of all, you pay whatever you think the meal was worth.